rgreminger/tilburg-science-hub/docs/workflow/pipeline.md

     - It's important to version your code, so that you can always roll back to different incarnations of your project.

-3. **generated files (temporary and output)**
+3. **generated files (temporary, output, and audit)**

     These files are *the result of executing your source code*.
-Think about cleaned data sets, results of your analysis, or tables and figures.
+Think about cleaned data sets, results of your analysis, tables and figures, or some log files to audit whether everything went well (e.g., counting the number of observations, and writing those in `audit.txt`).
 In most instances, it may be enough to store those only temporarily on your local computer.

 4. **file exchange**